hmngwy/jenny/README.md

 ```

 ### Credits
-Layout inspired by n-o-d-e.net
+- Layout inspired by n-o-d-e.net
-Color theme is Solarized by Ethan Schoonover
+- Some colors from Solarized by Ethan Schoonover